Episcopal Worship 101

 Who Can Receive Communion?

-All baptized Christians are welcome to receive communion at All Saints' Cathedral.
+All baptized Christians are welcome to receive Holy Communion at All Saints' Cathedral.